kyrstenkelly/audio-library/README.md

 # Audio Library Web

-A web player that interacts with the [Audio Player API](https://github.com/kyrstenkelly/audio-library-api).
+A web player that interacts with the [Audio Library API](https://github.com/kyrstenkelly/audio-library-api).

 You can see it live at https://audio-library.herokuapp.com!